-But why do dogs chew on things?
+So, why do dogs chew on things?
 What causes your dog to chew?
 Is there any way you can possibly control your pet's chewing once it gets a bit uncontrollable?
 Worry not, we're here to help you manage your fur-baby to leave your slippers, furniture, and carpets alone.

 REALLY, WHY DO DOGS CHEW?

 - Teething.
 Puppies chew to help relieve the pain of teething.
+According to Particular Paws, teething is painful for puppies.
+Chewing helps relieve some of the pressure they feel in their mouths.

 HOW TO TELL YOUR DOG NOT TO CHEW INAPPROPRIATE OBJECTS

-Unless you teach her otherwise.
+That is, unless you teach them otherwise.

 Here are some ways on how you can manage your dog's chewing on inappropriate things: